dadaoveride/phpexercises/README.md

 # phpexercises
-Solutions to eexercises at phpexercises.com
+Solutions to exercises at phpexercises.com

+Probably going to make each exercise it's own folder.